Muirfield/pocketmine-plugins/WorldProtect/README.md

 # Changes

+* ????:
+  * Feature Request(@Nifo2000): Option to control if MOTD is shown automatically
 * 2.0.1: critical bug fix
   * Fixed a crash
   * Can now add to auth list when players are off-line